 DialogFlow is Google's Natural Language Understanding framework.
 By configuring a DialogFlow Endpoint, you can connect your Flow to all channels that are support by DialogFlow.

 Google Actions are part of Google Assistant and let you connect your Flows to any Google Assistant device.

-Voice AI Gateway lets you connect to SIP interfaces, which means that your Virtual Agent can be connected to the phone network.
+Voice Gateway lets you connect to SIP interfaces, which means that your Virtual Agent can be connected to the phone network.

 Intercome is a live chat suite.

 Line is a popular messaging and voice call app.

 The Azure Bot Services Endpoint allows you to connect your Virtual Agent to all Azure Bot Service channels.

 Microsoft Teams is a popular communication and collaboration platform.

 The REST Endpoint lets you connect to a Cognigy Flow directly through a REST interface.